jupyter/governance/conduct/conduct_enforcement.md

 deliberations will be recorded and retained (i.e. chat transcripts, email discussions, recorded voice conversations, etc).

+It is important to retain an archive of all activities of this committe to ensure consistency in behavior and provide institutional memory for the project.

 The Code of Conduct Committee should aim to have a resolution agreed upon within one week.
 In the event that a resolution can't be determined in that time, the committee will respond to the reporter(s) with an update and projected timeline for resolution.

 ## Acting Unilaterally